HPS 0410 Einstein for Everyone

 Take the proposition: there is an ether with a unique state of rest.
 What Einstein found in developing his special theory of relativity was that no observation could distinguish it.
 So Einstein banished it from physics--and, Reichenbach in effect notes--with essentially the same reasoning as led the logical positivists to discard the spirituality of reality and life forces.

 Some of you may notice notice a similarity with these ideas and Karl Popper's celebrated analysis of what it is to be scientific.
 While Popper energetically defended his priority and creativity, it is not hard to see that his formulation is a minor variation of the logical positivists' views.
 Where they say to be meaningful is to be verifiable or falsifiable, Popper says that to be scientific is to be falsifiable.
-In retrospect, these are small differences that only a true zealot could muster the energy to debate fiercely.
+In retrospect, these are real but small differences that only a true zealot could muster the energy to debate fiercely.
+Whereas one seeks to distinguish meaningful statements and the other scientific statements, the methods they are using are very close.

 What is my view of all this?